mgol/check-dependencies/README.md

 #### scopeList

-The list of keys in `package.json` or `bower.json` where to look for package names & versions.
+The list of keys in `package.json` where to look for package names & versions.

 Type: `array`